nmeaney/es6-notes/es6_enhanced_object_literal.md

 The `function` keyword is no longer required for methods.

-A colon `:` is no longer required between a Property name and value.
+A colon `:` is no longer required between a method Property name it's function.

 Methods can be Generators which are indicated by a prefix asterisk: `*someMethod(x)`.